looeee/discoverthreejs-site/markdown/book/introduction/get-threejs.md

 In the examples throughout this book, we'll use NPM style imports since these are both the shortest way of writing the import statements, and the style you are most likely to encounter in a professional setting.

 In most chapters, in the editor, you can switch between NPM and CDN imports (using _**skypack.dev**_).
 However, if you download the code from the editor, the downloaded code will use CDN imports.
 This means you can use the downloaded code immediately on your local computer without the trouble of setting up a bundler or installing NPM packages.
-You will, however, need to {{< link path="/book/introduction/about-the-book/#code-examples" title="set up a local development server" >}}.
+You will, however, need to [set up a local development server]({{< relref "/book/introduction/about-the-book#code-examples" >}} "set up a local development server").